awillem/project-10-full-stack-app/client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To Start:
+Start up MongoDB
+In the terminal, naviagate to the api directory and type 'npm start'

+In another terminal, navigate to the client directory and type 'npm start' This should open  a tab in your browser, viewing localhost:3000.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).